-Practical Magic: When Conventional Learning Methods Are Archaic, Will You Just Download Paul Gilbert 2.0?
+When Conventional Learning Is Archaic, Will You Download Paul Gilbert 2.0?

 According to Kurzweil, analysis of exponential relationships that exist in the study of the booming onslaught of modern-day technological advances will eventually lead man and machine into a symbiotic force.
 Evolution will no longer be a biological process that takes eons, but an instantaneous change putting humans in full control of their destiny, relegating conventional learning methods to the archaic.